Lambretta: Construction and models

 Lambrettas had three or four gears and two-stroke engines with capacities ranging from 49 cc to 198 cc.
 Most two-stroke engines require a mixture of oil with the gasoline in order to lubricate the piston and cylinder.

 Unlike the Vespa, which was built with a unibody chassis pressed from sheets of steel, Lambrettas featured a more rigid tubular frame, although the Cento (produced 1964–1965) & "J" range models (produced 1964–1970) did have a monocoque body.
 Early versions were available in "closed", with fully covered mechanicals or "open", with minimal panels and thus looking like an unusual motorcycle.
 The model A and model B were only available in "open" style.
 The D models were noted for their torsion-bar rear suspension; at its peak, the D model outsold all other two-wheeled vehicles combined.
 (For the latter, see Ruth Orkin's famous photograph American Girl in Italy.)
 The much greater success of the "closed" version confirmed that riders wanted protection from the weather and a clean-looking machine.

 Along with the Vespa, Lambretta was an iconic vehicle of the 1950s and 1960s when they became the adopted vehicle of choice for the UK youth-culture known as Mods.
 The character Jimmy from the influential scooter movie Quadrophenia rode a Lambretta Li 150 Series 3.
 Of the 1960s models, the TV (Turismo Veloce), the Special (125 and 150), the SX (Special X) and the GP (Grand Prix) are generally considered the most desirable due to their increased performance and refined look; the "matte black" fittings on the GP model are said to have influenced European car designs throughout the 1970s.
-These three models came with a front disc brake made by Campagnolo.
+The SX200, GP200 and TV models came with a front disc brake made by Campagnolo.
 The TV was the world's first production two-wheeled vehicle with a front disc brake.